 More Natural Remedies to Try

-This charcoal salve is one of my favorite natural remedies to keep stocked in my herbal first aid kit.
-Here are some other favorites:
+This charcoal salve is one of my favourite natural remedies to keep stocked in my herbal first aid kit.
+Here are some other favourites:

 DIY Drawing Salve with Activated Charcoal